NarubyRiverlione/GridSim/docs/UISpecification.md

 **Persistent Node Movement (Drag-and-Drop):**

+- ✅ Persistent node movement (drag-and-drop) implemented and persisted to app state.
+See `src/App.tsx` and `src/ui/components/canvas/GridCanvas.tsx` for drag handlers and persistence logic.

 **Collision Detection Improvements (priority):**

-- [ ] Harden collision detection so components cannot overlap during placement or after drag
+- Harden collision detection so components cannot overlap during placement or after drag (mostly implemented):
-  - [ ] Enforce bounding-box checks on placement and on drag-stop
+  - ✅ Enforce bounding-box checks on placement and during drag (implementation in `src/ui/utils/placement.ts` and used by placement hook and canvas)
-  - [ ] Add optional buffer-zone enforcement (configurable, default 0 or 10px)
-  - [ ] Add visual preview and tooltip when placement is blocked
-  - [ ] Add unit/e2e tests to assert no-overlap behavior during placement/drag
+  - ✅ Optional buffer-zone enforcement (configurable via Build Menu; default preserved) — `placementBuffer` is persisted in localStorage (`src/App.tsx`) and propagated to the placement logic (`useComponentPlacement`).
+  - ✅ Visual preview with valid/invalid states and blocking behavior: ghost preview shows green/red states and placements blocked with an `ErrorToast` message when overlapping occurs (see `src/ui/components/nodes/GhostNode.tsx`, `NodeStyles.css`, `ErrorToast.tsx`).
+  - ⚠️ Unit/e2e tests updated to reflect new behavior; placement e2e specs have been hardened to count node types (see `e2e/placement.spec.ts`) and are passing locally.
+Additional targeted edge-case tests are recommended.
+  - ⚠️ Unit/e2e tests updated to reflect new behavior; placement e2e specs have been hardened to count node types (see `e2e/placement.spec.ts`) and are passing locally.
+Additional targeted edge-case tests are recommended.
+  - Recent fixes: placement ghost preview no longer persists after successful placement (ghost cleared and real component added).
+See `src/ui/hooks/useComponentPlacement.ts` and `src/ui/components/canvas/GridCanvas.tsx` for the placement flow.

+Notes: While collision plumbing, buffer support, preview styling and blocking are implemented, some rare overlap flows and additional test coverage remain as follow-ups (see 'Remaining work' below).

 ---